 Tables and figures should be kept to a minimum.
 Tables must be comprehensible without reference to the text if possible.
 References can be cited in the tables if needed.
 Authors should indicate at approximately what point in the text the table should appear.
 Figures, graphs, drawings etc. should not be over complex and must be intelligible when reduced in size for printing.
 They should be on separate sheets, numbered and with legends.

 Number tables consecutively in accordance with their appearance in the text.
 Place footnotes to tables below the table body and indicate them with superscript lowercase letters.
 Avoid vertical rules.
 Be sparing in the use of tables and ensure that the data presented in tables do not duplicate results described elsewhere in the article.

-• Keywords are not required.
-Specific sections, such as Methods, should not be used.• A short communication can include one table or figure and up to 10 references.
-Preliminary data published as a short communication will not preclude subsequent publication of more complete results if the work is significantly expanded.
+• A short communication can include one table or figure and up to 10 references.
+Preliminary data published as a short communication will not preclude subsequent publication of more complete results if the work is significantly expanded.4.4 Review papers

 Click here for an example